bkpravee/mc_springboot_test/README.md

 ```

 ## API Testing
-The API can be tested using an REST API testing tool or as it is a GET only operation it can also be tested via browser
+The API can be tested using an REST API testing tools such as RESTClient, POSTMAN, SOAPUI etc. or as it is a HTTP GET operation it can also be tested via browser

 ```
 'origin' and 'destination' query parameters can be of any case.